tangentsoft/pidp8i/HACKERS.md

 license][simhl], but any [non-viral][viral] [OSI-approved license][osil]
 should suffice.
-We’re willing to tolerate viral licenses for standalone products; for example, CC8 is under the GPL, but it’s fine because it isn’t hard-linked into any other part of the PiDP-8/I software system.
+We’re willing to tolerate viral licenses for standalone products; for example, CC8 is under the GPL, but it’s fine because it isn’t statically linked into any other part of the PiDP-8/I software system.

 If your change is more than a small patch, `fossil diff` might not incorporate all of the changes you have made.
 The old unified `diff`